Azure/kubernetes-hackfest/labs/best-practices/appdev/README.md

 ### Readiness and Liveness Probes
 - - -

-In this lab, we will add code to our application to provide a health check route for kubernetes to determine if the pod is alive and ready.
+In this lab, we will add code to our `data-api` service to provide a health check route for kubernetes to determine if the pod is alive and ready.

+* Review the code at line 39.
+We have added an API route for `\healthz` that will validate the app is up and running.

+    ```javascript
+    router.get('/healthz', (req, res, next) => {
+        res.json({status: 'UP'});
+    });
+    ```

+* Using this source code, create a new container image

+    ```bash
+    az acr build -t hackfest/data-api:2.0 -r $ACRNAME --no-logs ~/kubernetes-hackfest/labs/best-practices/appdev/data-api
+    ```

+* Delete the existing `data-api` deploy

+    ```bash
+    kubectl delete deploy data-api -n hackfest
+    ```

+* Update the `data-api.yaml` file on line 16 and set your ACR name as the prefix for the image.
+Note the new image tag, "2.0" Eg. - `- image: briaracr.azurecr.io/hackfest/data-api:2.0`

-* Review the code
+* Review the configuration of the health probes in the `data-api.yaml` starting on line 26

+    ```yaml
+    readinessProbe:
+      httpGet:
+        port: 3009
+        path: /healthz
+    livenessProbe:
+      httpGet:
+        port: 3009
+        path: /healthz
+    ```

+* Deploy the updated `data-api`
+    ```bash
+    kubectl apply -n hackfest -f ~/kubernetes-hackfest/labs/best-practices/appdev/data-api.yaml
+    ```

+* Validate the health check endpoint is working

+    ```bash
+    kubectl get svc data-api -n hackfest

+    NAME       TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)          AGE
+    data-api   LoadBalancer   10.0.206.235   44.85.168.311   3009:31732/TCP   2d
+    ```

+    Browse to http://your-ip-address:3009/healthz to validate.
+You should see:

+    ```json
+    {
+        "status": "UP"
+    }
+    ```

+    The kubelet will use these endpoints to determine readiness and liveness for each instance of the pod.

 ### Define pod resource requests and limits